blueray32/Archon/OBSIDIAN_INTEGRATION.md

 ### Sync Workflow
 1. **Edit files in Obsidian** - your vault is the master copy
-2. **Run sync script** when you want changes in Archon
+2. **Run sync script** when you want changes in Nexarch
 3. **Wait for completion** (~1.5 hours for full vault)
-4. **Search in Archon** - all changes now searchable
+4. **Search in Nexarch** - all changes now searchable

 ## MCP Client Configuration

 - **Config path:** `ai_docs/mcp/obsidian.client.json`
-- **Vault root:** `/Users/ciarancox/Documents/ArchonVault`
+- **Vault root:** `/Users/ciarancox/Documents/NexarchVault`
 - **Write permissions:** Restricted to `Logs/Agents` and `Tasks`
-- Point any MCP-capable client (Claude Code, Cursor, Windsurf, etc.) at this file to mount the vault through Archon.
+- Point any MCP-capable client (Claude Code, Cursor, Windsurf, etc.) at this file to mount the vault through Nexarch.

 ## Templater Templates

-Archon provides pre-configured Templater templates for structured note-taking with proper metadata governance.
+Nexarch provides pre-configured Templater templates for structured note-taking with proper metadata governance.

 ### Available Templates